-Israelis head to the polls Tuesday for the fourth time with Netanyahu battling to remain prime minister
+Israelis head to polls Tuesday with Netanyahu battling to remain prime minister

 “It’s frustrating,” said Avraham, a 59-year-old lawyer voting at a Jerusalem school who asked not to give his last name to discuss politics.
 “The stalemate is bad for the country’s internal cohesion.
 I only have limited hope that this time will be any better.”

-Pollsters say the impact of the pandemic, along with uncertainty about turnout and a high level of undecided voters make this election redo unusually difficult to predict.
+Pollsters say the impact of the pandemic, uncertainty about turnout and a high level of undecided voters make this election redo unusually difficult to predict.

-But final surveys suggest not much has changed in the toss-up dynamic of the last three elections, which have largely been referendums on the 14-year-long rule of Prime Minister Benjamin Netanyahu.
-Once again, a bit less than half the country appears poised to elect parties backing Netanyahu and a bit more than half will casts votes to oust him.
+But final surveys suggest not much has changed in the toss-up dynamic of the last three elections, which have largely been referendums on the 12-year-long rule of Prime Minister Benjamin Netanyahu.
+Once again, a bit less than half the country appears poised to elect parties backing Netanyahu and a bit more than half will cast votes to oust him.

 One very possible outcome of the fourth election will be the need for a fifth.

-“It don’t see any reason to think voting again will help [break the electoral impasse], said Tzofiya Malev, a university worker who had just cast her ballot during a misty rain in Jerusalem’s Katamon neighborhood.
+“It don’t see any reason to think voting again will help [break the electoral impasse],” said Tzofiya Malev, a university worker who had just cast her ballot during a misty rain in Jerusalem’s Katamon neighborhood.
 If necessary, she said she will come vote again.
 And again.
 “Whatever it takes.”

-Continuing stalemate is one of the three likely scenarios political analysts foresee following Tuesday’s vote.
+A continuing stalemate is one of the three likely scenarios political analysts foresee following Tuesday’s vote.
 Another is Netanyahu finally winning a narrow but outright majority, an outcome made more likely by an uptick in support for his Likud party in the final days of the campaign.

-And once again, the constellation of anti-Netanyahu parties could win enough seats to unseat the prime minister, but only if they achieve what has eluded them after the previous elections: negotiating a power-sharing deal among groups that range from right-wing religious factions to leftists to Arab-Israelis.
+Once again, the constellation of anti-Netanyahu parties could win enough seats to unseat the prime minister, but only if they achieve what has eluded them after the previous elections: negotiating a power-sharing deal among groups that range from right-wing religious factions to leftists to Arab-Israelis.

 Except for a short-lived — and dysfunctional — emergency “unity” government that formed last spring as the pandemic erupted, party leaders have refused to join forces across ideological lines.
 The electorate, meanwhile, is left hanging.